 Charlie’s On Main – Oregon, WI

-Bloom Bake Shop – Middleton, WI (not dedicated, but they take gluten-free safety seriously and are opening another location on Monroe St.)
+Bloom Bake Shop – Monroe St in Madison (not dedicated, but they take gluten-free safety seriously)

 Kate’s Amore Pizza – PIZZA!